An extra boost towards your first home or later life

 A Lifetime ISA is a flexible way to save and invest for your first home or later life.
 You can open one if you’re between 18 and 39 years old.

-As with other ISAs, you can choose to save cash or invest in the stock market, and your money can grow free from UK tax.
-But the real benefit is an extra 25% from the government of up to £1,000 a year.
+You can choose to save cash or invest in the stock market, and as with other ISAs, your money can grow free from UK tax.
+But the real benefit is an extra 25% from the governement of up to £1,000 a year

 You need to be between 18 and 39 to open a Lifetime ISA.
 But you can still pay in – and get the government bonus – until you turn 50.